shirab1993/ConsulServerVM-API/Consul-API/README.md

 * Status 0 means down and 1 means up
 * Message should indicate when the sampling was successfull or give a relevant error message in case it is down

-Bonus:
-* If the server is down, include the reason in the message

 ##### Response example

 ~~~